Da Vinci’s Last Supper, la Vigna di Leonardo and la Casa degli Atellani

-I don’t know if you’ve already attempted to find tickets for the Last Supper but if you had, you know that it is not an easy task.
-It’s a high demand attraction, thus tickets have to be bought or reserved sometimes more than 3 months in advance depending on the season.
+If you’ve already attempted to find tickets for the Last Supper, you know it is not an easy task.
+It’s a high-demand attraction, thus tickets have to be bought or reserved sometimes more than 3 months in advance depending on the season.

 Even though we weren’t successful in finding tickets through the official site of the Cenacolo Vinciano museum, I would recommend you to start your search there.
 You might be in luck and find tickets for about 12 EUROS on your first try, but most likely you will have to search on alternate sites.
 It is the end of July and there are no available reservations through September.

 Other sites that I would recommend you to check are Viator and Musement.
 With Viator you can have a guided tour of the Last Supper and the church or the Last Supper and the Sforza Castle for about 53 EUROS.
 At the time of our travel, we weren’t able to find tickets through Viator.

 We were very disappointed at this point, and in a way had started to give up.
-Then I learned about Musement, and after just a quick look we had an available skip the line guided tour for the day we were in Milan.
-The only available time was meeting at 7:45am for an 8:15 am tour.
+Then I learned about Musement, and after just a quick look we had an available skip-the-line guided tour for the day we were in Milan.
+The only available time was meeting at 7:45 am for an 8:15 am tour.
 Even though it was very early, I would recommend you to be in the first group entering the museum.
 It was a pleasant experience with no lines or people around the piazza; the perfect time for beautiful pictures.
-We got a whole 20 min admiring DaVinci’s Last Supper; the guide told us that as the day progresses, the groups begin to be pushed out very quickly to keep up with schedule.
-Currently it is allowed to take pictures without a flash.
+We got a whole 20 min admiring DaVinci’s Last Supper; the guide told us that as the day progresses, the groups begin to be pushed out very quickly to keep up with the schedule.
+Currently, it is allowed to take pictures without a flash.